Simeon the Just

-Simeon the Righteous or Simeon the Just (שִׁמְעוֹן הַצַּדִּיק Šimʿōn Haṣṣaddīq) was a Jewish High Priest during the Second Temple period.
-He is also referred to in the Mishnah, where he is described as one of the last members of the Great Assembly.
+Simeon the Righteous or Simeon the Just (שִׁמְעוֹן הַצַּדִּיק) was a Jewish High Priest during the Second Temple period.
+He is also referred to in the Mishnah as one of the last members of the Great Assembly.

 The Talmud, Josephus, and the Book of Sirach all contain accounts of him.
 He was termed "the Righteous" because of the piety of his life and his benevolence toward his compatriots.
 He was deeply interested in the spiritual and material development of the nation.
 According to Sirach, he rebuilt the walls of Jerusalem, which had been torn down by Pharaoh Ptolemy I Soter, and repaired the damage done to the Temple in Jerusalem, raising the foundation-walls of its court and enlarging the cistern into a pool.

 Biography

 According to Josephus, Simeon the Righteous is Simon I (310–291 or 300–273 BCE), son of Onias I, and grandson of Jaddua.
-Many statements concerning him are variously ascribed by scholars, ancient and modern, to four different persons who bore the same name: Simeon I (by Fränkel and Grätz); Simeon II (by Krochmal in the 18th century, Brüll in the 19th, and Moore and Zeitlin in the 20th); Simon Maccabeus (by Löw); or Simeon the son of Gamaliel (by Weiss).
+Many statements concerning him are variously ascribed by scholars, ancient and modern, to four different persons who bore the same name: Simeon I (by Fränkel and Heinrich Graetz); Simeon II (by Nachman Krochmal in the 18th century, Nehemiah Brüll in the 19th, and George Foot Moore and Solomon Zeitlin in the 20th); Simon Maccabeus (by Löw); or Simeon the son of Gamaliel (by Weiss).
 The scholarly consensus of the late 20th century has fallen on Simon II.

-The Talmud, Josephus, and the Book of Sirach all contain accounts of him.
-He was termed "the Righteous" because of the piety of his life and his benevolence toward his compatriots.
-He was deeply interested in the spiritual and material development of the nation.
-According to Sirach, he rebuilt the walls of Jerusalem, which had been torn down by Pharaoh Ptolemy I, and repaired the damage done to the Temple in Jerusalem, raising the foundation-walls of its court and enlarging the cistern into a pool.